QuRyu/Haskell/README.md

-repo for blogs and accompanying code.
+repo for Haskell-related blogs and accompanying code.